whitneydawson123/Project-1/README.md

 ## Description
 This project is a meme generator using a third party API to help generate a meme!
+The technologies used for this project were gifpy.com(API), Javascript, HTML, and CSS.

 ## Mock Up